-In this article we guide you to the very best luxury hotel in Guernsey, we have tried them all personally and have detailed the advantages and disadvantages of each so that you can make an educated choice and the right choice for your family on your next trip to this magical island.
+In this article, we guide you to the very best luxury hotel in Guernsey.
+We have tried them all personally and have detailed the advantages and disadvantages of each so that you can make an educated choice and the right choice for your family on your next trip to this magical island.

 1. Old Government House

-If you are looking for colonial luxury in the centre of St Peter Port with an outdoor pool, the Old Government House Hotel in Guernsey is the very best hotel on the Island.
+If you are looking for colonial luxury in the center of St Peter Port with an outdoor pool, the Old Government House Hotel in Guernsey is the very best hotel on the Island.
 It is a luxury boutique hotel and the only 5-star hotel in Guernsey.

-My favourite part of the hotel is the bar which overlooks the pool on one side and the street life and gardens on the other.
+My favorite part of the hotel is the bar which overlooks the pool on one side and the street life and gardens on the other.
 An elevated porch area allows for alfresco beer and nibbles on a partially covered balcony.
 You can sit out into the late evening under a heater lamp and enjoy the dramas of the passing traffic.

-The hotel also offers a gym with plenty of modern equipment; cycling machines, treadmills, weights and rowing machines are all available.
+The hotel also offers a gym with plenty of modern equipment; cycling machines, treadmills, weights, and rowing machines are all available.
 For those like myself with an aversion to all things gym related, the beautifully tended gardens of the hotel offer a great place to relax with a Sunday paper or enjoy an afternoon tea with views across St Peter Port.

 2. Bella Luce Hotel

-The Bella Luce Hotel hotel in Guernsey is easy to love.
+The Bella Luce Hotel in Guernsey is easy to love.
 It is such a pretty hotel, built out of thick lumps of uneven Guernsey granite, as it was originally a 12th Century Norman Manor house.

 Every room and suite at the Bella is unique, having been individually designed and appointed to complement the character of the property.
 They provide the perfect environment to retreat to for a restful night’s sleep.

-We had a Loft Suite and it was a delightful and peaceful place to relax, with the gentle breeze wafting across the room from the skylight.
-The bathroom was huge with a stand-alone bath and walk-in rain shower.
+We had a Loft Suite, and it was a delightful and peaceful place to relax, with the gentle breeze wafting across the room from the skylight.
+The bathroom was huge, with a stand-alone bath and walk-in rain shower.

-Beyond the rooms, there are extravagant loungers around the pool if you want to take a dip and in the evening, the Bella Luce dining room is absolutely excellent with tasty seafood dishes for a surprisingly reasonable price and in a refined setting with candles on the tables under the beams.
+Beyond the rooms, there are extravagant loungers around the pool if you want to take a dip, and in the evening, the Bella Luce dining room is absolutely excellent, with tasty seafood dishes for a surprisingly reasonable price and in a refined setting with candles on the tables under the beams.

 3. La Fregate

 La Fregate Hotel is located up one of the windiest of Guernsey lanes, the sort which knocks both your wing mirrors off.
 Once through the door, you enter a historic Guernsey mansion.
 Dating back to the 18th Century, parts of the hotel showcase the original heavily beamed ceilings and thick stone doorways that would have been part of the original construction.
-Downstairs the cosy bar area embraces the history with plenty of character and exposed brickwork.
+Downstairs the cozy bar area embraces the history with plenty of character and exposed brickwork.
 The bar spills out onto the terrace which spans the hotel and offers plenty of seating under parasols, all of which look out upon the port.

-It is worth noting that while the communal rooms showcase the history of the main building, the rooms are modern with mainly floor to ceiling windows (although some have smaller windows) and double beds rather than King beds of the 5-star hotels above.
+It is worth noting that while the communal rooms showcase the history of the main building, the rooms are modern, with mainly floor-to-ceiling windows (although some have smaller windows) and double beds rather than King beds of the 5-star hotels above.

 La Fregate Hotel is a very loved boutique hotel.
-Expect modern interiors and a view from every room, a bar with a fabulous terrace and a very good restaurant.
+Expect modern interiors and a view from every room, a bar with a fabulous terrace, and a very good restaurant.

 4. Fermain Valley Hotel

-There is a small but enjoyable indoor pool area and gardens, which lead both up and down the valley, stretch for acres and are full of beautiful flowers and tropical foliage.
+There is a small but enjoyable indoor pool area and gardens, which lead both up and down the valley, stretch for acres, and are full of beautiful flowers and tropical foliage.
 The location is ideal if you like walking.
-Wander down to the shore and then pick one of the many clifftop walks which take you through a landscape of pink heathers, wildflowers, butterflies, all looking down upon the azure blue sea.
+Wander down to the shore and then pick one of the many clifftop walks which take you through a landscape of pink heathers, wildflowers, and butterflies, all looking down upon the azure blue sea.

-The gardens, which lead both up and down the valley, stretch for acres and are full of beautiful flowers and tropical foliage (Guernsey is further south than the most southerly point in the UK so beautiful plants such as echiums and palms, thrive here in the frost-free environment which wouldn’t survive in the UK) .
+The gardens, which lead both up and down the valley, stretch for acres and are full of beautiful flowers and tropical foliage (Guernsey is further south than the most southerly point in the UK, so beautiful plants, such as echiums and palms, thrive here in the frost-free environment which wouldn’t survive in the UK).
 At the top of the gardens sits an extensive lawn which is perfect for big events and weddings.

-Go for the Platinum rooms, number 26 is particularly good, with wallpaper with bamboo leaves matching the forested feel of the valley.
+Go for the Platinum rooms.
+Number 26 is particularly good, with wallpaper with bamboo leaves matching the forested feel of the valley.
 The south-easterly views mean the rooms are usually bathed in sunshine for most of the morning.
 The bathrooms are immaculate but don’t have a walk-in shower.
 Best of all, you can laze on the bed and simply gaze out of the window and down to the bay for hours.

 6. The Duke of Richmond

 Children and dogs are welcomed with dog beds while kids get a teddy with a Duke of red jumper (kids also get a nice teddy at the Old Government House (our best hotel in Guernsey) too.
 In the summer, there are popular barbecues on the terrace.
-Rooms are a little tired.
+The rooms are a little tired.
 Go for the sea-view rooms with balconies or the suites with private terraces.

 7. The Farmhouse

-Described as “one of the most relaxing Guernsey Hotels and Restaurants”, this boutique hotel is situated in the rural parish of St. Saviour Guernsey.
-Because of the location away from the coast, this hotel feels alittle like it’s in the Cotswolds rather than Guernsey, although the beach and St Peter Port are not far away.
+Described as “one of the most relaxing Guernsey Hotels and Restaurants,” this boutique hotel is situated in the rural parish of St. Saviour Guernsey.
+Because of the location away from the coast, this hotel feels a little like it’s in the Cotswolds rather than Guernsey, although the beach and St Peter Port are not far away.